 As a first important remark, note that the consequent $In(x, y) \lor \neg In(x, y)$ in (5) has the form of an excluded middle formula like (4).
-As we explained before, this means that predicate In(x, y) will not be subject to CWA, provided that x, y is a pair of nodes forming an edge.
+As explained before, this means that the predicate In(x, y) will not be subject to CWA, provided that x, y is a pair of nodes forming an edge.
 As a result, the effect of (5) is that we would have a model per each possible subset of edges in the graph.
 Formula (6) (resp.
 (7)) specifies that we never pick two different outgoing (resp. incoming) edges for a given node x.
-These two formulas can also be represented by using $\perp$ in the consequent (formulas like these receive the name of constraints):
+These two formulas can also be represented by using \perp in the consequent (formulas like these receive the name of constraints):

-$$In(x, y) \land In(x, z) \land y \neq z \to \bot$$ $$In(y, x) \land In(z, x) \land y \neq z \to \bot$$
+$$In(x,y) \land In(x,z) \land y \neq z \to \bot$$ $$In(y,x) \land In(z,x) \land y \neq z \to \bot$$

-This first attempt (5)-(7), however, is not enough to capture Hamiltonian cycles yet.
+This first attempt (5)-(7), however, is not enough to capture Hamiltonian cycles.
 We can still get disconnected groups of edges like, for instance, $\{(0, 1), (2, 3), (3, 2)\}$ or even nodes that are not connected at all.
-To rule out these cases, we should further specify that any node can be reached from another one.
-Curiously, this property (graph reachability) is a well-known example of a problem that cannot be represented in classical First Order Logic.
-So, in fact, if we tried to represent Hamiltonian cycles using the classical axiomatic method, $\Gamma(HAM_G)$ should be represented in Second Order Logic.
+To rule out these cases, we should further specify that we have a path connecting any pair of nodes: since (6)-(7) already guarantee linearity, the only option then is forming a cycle.
+Curiously, this property (reachability in an arbitrary graph) is a well-known example of a problem that cannot be represented in classical first order logic.
+So, in fact, if we tried to represent Hamiltonian cycles using the classical axiomatic method, $\Gamma(HAM_G)$ should be represented in a stronger system such as second order logic.
 Under stable reasoning, however, we can easily capture reachability with an auxiliary predicate Reach(x, y) defined with the pair of formulas: